radivot/myelo/CML/hahnel20/README.md

 Immune activation window lengths (distances between dotted lines above) vs patient ID are plotted below.
-Class B pts 20 and 21 are almost in class C; their window lengths are close to those of 8 and 11.
-Class A  pts arbitrarily at -1 could have been omitted.
+Class B pts 20 and 21 are almost in class C, as their window lengths are close to those of pts 8 and 11.
+Class A pts arbitrarily placed at -1 could have been omitted.

 ```
 d%>%ggplot(aes(x=1:21,y=lGap,col=grp))+geom_point() # separable in diff of logs
 ggsave("../docs/logGapvsID.png",width=4,height=4)
 ```
 ![](../../docs/logGapvsID.png)
-In Radiat Environ Biophys.
-2021;60(1):41-47, Classes A-C are Hiroshima Male (HM)-, Nagasaki (N)-, and Hiroshima Female (HF)-like.
+Note: in Radiat Environ Biophys.
+2021;60(1):41-47, Classes A-C are Hiroshima male (hm)-, Nagasaki (n)-, and Hiroshima female (hf)-like.